Manchester by the Sea

 Lee Chandler is a brooding, irritable loner who works as a handyman for a Boston apartment block.
 One damp winter day he gets a call summoning him to his hometown, north of the city.
 His brother's heart has given out suddenly, and he's been named guardian to his 16-year-old nephew.
 As if losing his only sibling and doubts about raising a teenager weren't enough, his return to the past re-opens an unspeakable tragedy.

-Where to Watch Manchester by the Sea
+Manchester by the Sea is rated R.

-Cast of Manchester by the Sea
+Manchester by the Sea is a Drama film.

-Manchester by the Sea Ratings & Reviews
+Manchester by the Sea had a budget of $9M.